 · We will send you notifications to help you make the best use of the service, you can contact us to change which notifications you receive.

 · From time to time, we may also use your information to contact you for market research purposes.
-We may contact you by email, phone, fax, pidgeon, mail or heck any other method known to man.
+We may contact you by email, phone, fax, or mail.
 We may use the information to customise the website to make the content relevant to you and easier to use.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure,we have put in place